LartTyler/PHP-Enum/README.md

 If you see this code and immediately think "Why would this be necessary??
 PHP has XYZ and isn't supposed to work like ABC!!!" then this repo wasn't meant for you, and you should probably move along.

-I've seen plenty of people asking "Can I do Java-like enums in PHP" or asking for ways to store object instances as a member of a class, and all the solutions I have seen to date leave much to be desired.
+I've seen plenty of people asking "Can I do Java-like enums in PHP", and all the solutions I have seen to date leave much to be desired.
 Either the recommendation is to use constants (which prevent non-scalar values) or to use public static variables, which (in my opinion) blows the [Principle of Least Privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege) clean out of the water.
 PHP Enum seeks to address both of those issues.

 ## Requirements